 - Nerve damage, which decreases feeling in the feet and allows wounds to occur unnoticed

 - Poor circulation, which makes fighting infection and wound healing difficult

 These problems make people with diabetes more susceptible to sores.
 If you have diabetes, inspect your feet every day.
 Seek care right away if you have a foot injury.
 Also, have your feet checked by your doctor at least once a year.

 National Institute of Diabetes and Digestive and Kidney Diseases

 Canadian Podiatric Medical Association

-Patient Guide.
+Patient guide.
 Hannibal Regional Medical Group website.
-Available at: http://hannibalregionalmedicalgroup.org/Portals/0/dermagraft%5Fpatient%5Fguide.pdf.
-Published 2008.
-Accessed November 8, 2013.
+Available at: https://hannibalregionalmedicalgroup.org/Portals/0/dermagraft%5Fpatient%5Fguide.pdf.
+Accessed August 12, 2015.

 - Reviewer: Michael Woods, MD